-This study explored bias in image forensic algorithms that classify natural and GAN generated images by utilizing the visual transformers viz., ViT, CvT and Swin transformer.
-The study focused on identifying any existence of bias in the gender, racial, affective, and even intersectional domains, and hence an evaluation corpora consisting of social groups belonging to these domains is procured for the study.
-Individual and pairwise measures are used for the bias evaluations.
-The study also examined the role of image compression on model bias, by conducting two sets of evaluation experiments, one set of experiments on the original uncompressed evaluation corpora and the other on the compressed version of the same evaluation corpora, where both these experiments rely on same evaluation measures.
-This helped to identify the bias of the transformer based models in both the uncompressed and compressed evaluation settings, and also study the impact of image compression on the model bias.
-The study could unveil bias existences in the transformer based models for the task of distinguishing natural and GAN generated images.
-The study could also observe that image compression impacts model biases, and particularly compression amplifies the biases of the class of GAN generated images.
-To help towards the future research, all relevant materials of this study including the source codes will be made publicly available at \url{https://github.com/manjaryp/ImageForgeryFairness} and \url{https://dcs.uoc.ac.in/cida/projects/dif/Imageforgeryfairness.html} along with the publication.
+This study helped to identify the existence of bias in the transformer based models for the task of distinguishing natural and GAN generated images.
+The two-phase bias evaluation strategy helped to identify bias in the uncompressed and compressed scenarios and also to study the impact of image compression on the model bias.
+The study observed that image compression impacts model biases, and particularly compression amplifies the biases of the class GAN predictions.
+To help towards future research, all relevant materials of this study including the source codes will be made publicly available at \url{https://github.com/manjaryp/ImageForgeryFairness} and \url{https://dcs.uoc.ac.in/cida/projects/dif/Imageforgeryfairness.html} along with the publication.